 So here’s how I did it.

-This is one of the images I used – there are so many online – do a search and choose one that makes sense to you.
+This is one of the images I used.
+There are so many others online—search and choose one that makes sense to you.

 Step 1 – Save this image on your phone.
-The first thing I did was get this image on my phone and save it so I could easily reference it without having to bring the printer paper everywhere.
+First, I got this image on my phone and saved it to easily reference it without bringing the printer paper everywhere.

 Step 2 – Look for patterns.
-I noticed right away that the only consonants that are the same in English and Cyrillic are KMT.
+I immediately noticed that the only consonants that are the same in English and Cyrillic are KMT.
 I know that’s only three out of many, but knowing this helps since they are popular letters.

-Step 4 – Start connecting letters and symbols to people or stories in your life.
+Step 4 – Connect letters and symbols to people or stories in your life.
 I noticed that “L” in English is pi in Cyrillic, and my mom came to mind.
 Her name is Lori and she can’t eat pie due to an allergy.
-My brain connected these and stored it to memory.
+My brain connected these and stored them in memory.
 Done.
 “D” looks like a house, and my brother Daryl is an architect who designs houses.
 Done.
-Keep connecting letters and symbols to situations or people in your own life that make them easy for you to remember.
+Connect letters and symbols to situations or people in your life that make them easy to remember.

 The first thing I successfully read in Cyrillic was on a container in a cafe that said “йогурт.”
 I had no idea what it was until I started decoding the letters, and then the word “Yogurt” appeared, spelled exactly like that.